-- 2 This chapter presents a description of the environmental resources which may be affected from - 3 the changes in the Proposed Action which differ from the ICEXEA/OEA. - 4 All potentially relevant environmental resource areas were initially considered for analysis in the - 5 ICEX EA/OEA.
-The following resources were analyzed in the ICEXEA/OEA and are not further - 6 analyzed herein: Physical resources (air quality, bottom substrate, and water quality), biological - 7 resources (marine vegetation, invertebrates, marine birds, fish, and essential fish habitat, and - 8 mammals), and socioeconomic resources (subsistence hunting). - 9 The potential impacts to the following resource areas are considered to be negligible or non- - 10 existent so they were not analyzed in the ICEX EA/OEA and will not be analyzed herein: - physical environment (airspace, floodplains and wetlands, geology, land use, terrestrial - 12 environment, wild and scenic rivers), biological environment (terrestrial wildlife [excluding - Arctic fox], deep sea corals and coral reefs, sea turtles), and socioeconomic resources (aesthetics, - archaeological and historical resources, commercial and recreational fisheries, shipping and - transportation, cultural resources, environmental justice, infrastructure, recreational boating and - 16 tourism, and utilities).
+This chapter presents a description of the environmental resources that may be affected from the changes in the Proposed Action that differ from the ICEXEA/OEA.

+All potentially relevant environmental resource areas were initially considered for analysis in the ICEX EA/OEA.
+The following resources were analyzed in the ICEXEA/OEA and are not further analyzed herein: Physical resources (air quality, bottom substrate, and water quality), biological resources (marine vegetation, invertebrates, marine birds, fish, and essential fish habitat, and mammals), and socioeconomic resources (subsistence hunting).

+The potential impacts to the following resource areas are considered to be negligible or nonexistent so they were not analyzed in the ICEX EA/OEA and will not be analyzed herein: physical environment (airspace, floodplains and wetlands, geology, land use, terrestrial environment, wild and scenic rivers), biological environment (terrestrial wildlife [excluding Arctic fox], deep sea corals and coral reefs, sea turtles), and socioeconomic resources (aesthetics, archaeological and historical resources, commercial and recreational fisheries, shipping and transportation, cultural resources, environmental justice, infrastructure, recreational boating and tourism, and utilities).

-17 3.1 BIOLOGICAL RESOURCES
+3.1 BIOLOGICAL RESOURCES

-- 18 Biological resources include living, native, or naturalized plant and animal species and the - habitats within which they occur.
-Plant associations are referred to generally as vegetation, and - animal species are referred to generally as wildlife.
-Habitat can be defined as the resources and - 21 conditions present in an area that support a plant or animal. - Within the ICEX EA/OEA, biological resources were divided into six major categories: (1) - marine vegetation, (2) invertebrates, (3) marine birds, (4) fish, (5) Essential Fish Habitat, and (6) - 24 mammals (marine and terrestrial).
-Only marine mammals are anticipated to potentially be - 25 impacted by the Proposed Action; therefore, only marine mammals are included herein, as the - acoustic parameter changes have changed the potential marine mammal exposures.
+Biological resources include living, native, or naturalized plant and animal species and the habitats within which they occur.
+Plant associations are referred to generally as vegetation, and animal species are referred to generally as wildlife.
+Habitat can be defined as the resources and conditions present in an area that support a plant or animal.

+Within the ICEX EA/OEA, biological resources were divided into six major categories: (1) marine vegetation, (2) invertebrates, (3) marine birds, (4) fish, (5) Essential Fish Habitat, and (6) mammals (marine and terrestrial).
+Only marine mammals are anticipated to potentially be impacted by the Proposed Action; therefore, only marine mammals are included herein, as the acoustic parameter changes have changed the potential marine mammal exposures.

-27 3.1.1 Mammals
+3.1.1 Mammals

-- 28 Marine mammals are found throughout the Study Area including on the sea ice and within the - 29 water column.
-All marine mammals are protected under the Marine Mammal Protection Act - 30 (MMPA), and some mammals, because they are threatened or endangered, are further protected - 31 by the Endangered Species Act (ESA).
-Table 3-1 lists the mammals, and stock designation, if - 32 applicable, that may be within the Study Area during the Proposed Action.
-Other species, such as - 33 bowhead and beluga whales (Balaena mysticetus and Delphinapterus leucas, respectively), and - narwhals (Monodon monoceros), may inhabit the Study Area during other times of the year - 35 (Burns et al. 1981; Garland et al. 2015; Heide-Jørgensen 2009; Jefferson et al. 2008; Muto et al. - 36 2016) but are not expected in the area during the Proposed Action.
-Details about the geographic - 37 range, habitat and distribution, hearing, and predator/prey interactions of each species expected - 38 to be present in the Study Area during the Proposed Action are included in the ICEX EA/OEA.
+Marine mammals are found throughout the Study Area including on the sea ice and within the water column.
+All marine mammals are protected under the Marine Mammal Protection Act (MMPA), and some mammals, because they are threatened or endangered, are further protected by the Endangered Species Act (ESA).
+Table 3-1 lists the mammals, and stock designation, if applicable, that may be within the Study Area during the Proposed Action.
+Other species, such as bowhead and beluga whales (Balaena mysticetus and Delphinapterus leucas, respectively), and narwhals (Monodon monoceros), may inhabit the Study Area during other times of the year (Burns et al. 1981; Garland et al. 2015; Heide-Jørgensen 2009; Jefferson et al. 2008; Muto et al. 2016) but are not expected in the area during the Proposed Action.
+Details about the geographic range, habitat and distribution, hearing, and predator/prey interactions of each species expected to be present in the Study Area during the Proposed Action are included in the ICEX EA/OEA.